Used Needle Disposal

 Used needles must be packaged in a puncture proof, leak proof, approved sharps container.
 Disposal of all used needles, used syringes, medical sharps and medical waste shall be in accordance with all applicable local, state, and federal regulations.

 Small Contaminated specimen bag with BIOHAZARD symbol.

-Improperly managing or securing used needles and medical sharps for disposal allows used needles, syringes and other medical sharps to pose a health risk to the public and other workers.
+Improperly managing, storing or securing used needles and medical sharps for disposal allows used needles, syringes and other medical sharps to pose a health risk to the public and other workers.
 Loose used needles thrown illegally into household and other trash containers and bags expose waste management workers to the potential of needle sticks and occupational exposure to bloodborne pathogens incidents.
 This illegal disposal of used needles and syringes may result in the transmission of HIV, Aids, Hepatitis, and other serious bloodborne illnesses.
 Records must be kept on employee occupational exposure incidents for 30 years past the last date of employment, (CFR-1910.1030).
 Pets: Each year many household pets are injured or killed when they swallow used needles and syringes, resulting in a horrific and painful death.
 Never dispose of loose used needles in the trash!

 Sharps Mail-back services are a good safe way to dispose of low volumes of used needles and syringes.
 Sharps Mail-back services are an economical time saver.
 New sharps containers are mailed to the home and when full of used needles and syringes mailed back for destruction.